bovigo/vfs-stream-examples/src/part03/README.md

 Part 03: Testing for failure
 ============================

-Until know our class under test gives no feedback on whether storing the data was successful.
+Until now our class under test gives no feedback on whether storing the data was successful.
 However, file operations may fail for various reasons, and we would like that a) our code can handle failure, and b) that clients of our code get notified about the failure.
 To do this, we introduce a return value which